tlrobinson/WebSaver/README.md

 A Mac OS X screensaver which simply embeds WebKit to display a webpage or JavaScript application.
 Perfect for Canvas animations.

+By default WebSaver comes with Tom Theisen's excellent "spread" Canvas experiment: http://tomtheisen.com/spread/

 Instructions
 ------------

+Install the pre-built version of WebSaver by double-clicking "WebSaver/build/Release/Web.saver".

+Replace "Web.saver/Contents/Resources/index.html" with your own web page or application.

+To build from source, do the following:

 1. Open WebSaver.xcodeproj in Xcode.